 Drivers of emergency vehicles do have a legal right to travel through an intersection against a red light under New York Motor Vehicle & Traffic law section 1104, and other drivers are obligated under section 1144 to clear a path for these vehicles as quickly as possible.
 However, emergency vehicles nevertheless must slow down when approaching a red light “as may be necessary for safe operation,” and cannot speed where excessive speed could “endanger life or property.”
 In this case, the parties reached a settlement which attributed a portion of the liability for DeFilippo’s injuries and ultimate death to both the Lifestyles organization and to the City of New York.
 The City was obligated to pay the family $1.5 million of the $4.8 million settlement, while Lifestyles was ordered to pay $3.35 million to the family.

-If you or someone you love has been seriously injured in a crash with a car or truck or in an accident with an emergency services vehicle, seek compensation for your medical expenses and pain and suffering by contacting the knowledgeable Hudson Valley personal injury attorneys at Rusk, Wadlin, Heppner & Martuscello for a free consultation on your claims, at 845-331-4100 for our Kingston office or 845-236-4411 for our office in Marlboro.
+If you or someone you love has been seriously injured in a crash with a car or truck or in an accident with an emergency services vehicle, seek compensation for your medical expenses and pain and suffering by contacting a knowledgeable Kingston wrongful death attorney at Rusk, Wadlin, Heppner & Martuscello for a free consultation on your claims, at 845-331-4100 for our Kingston office or 845-236-4411 for our office in Marlboro.